 - Somercotes, England

 - Espergaerde, Denmark

-The Sterilization Exposure Cycles test ensures feasibility and functionality following a product’s exposure to the worst-case sterilization cycle.
+The Sterilization Exposure Cycles ensure feasibility and functionality following a product’s exposure to the worst-case sterilization cycle.
 This is essential, since sterilization processes can be damaging to the finished product and packaging due to exposure to high temperatures, pressure and vacuum changes, humidity, and the sterilant.

 Important note: There is an inherent risk of product damage during sterilization due to excess moisture and/or possible temperature spikes during steam addition.
 It is the responsibility of the sponsor to assess this risk and determine the suitability of their product.
 Nelson Labs does not assume responsibility for this risk.

-Sample size required: The biggest EO chamber internal dimensions are 18 x 18 x 36 inches.
-If samples do not fit into sterilizers in a single load, they may be divided into different loads to accommodate the samples.
+Sample size required: The largest EO chamber at Nelson labs has usable space of 18 x 18 x 36 inches.
+If samples do not fit into the sterilizers in a single load, they may be divided into multipe loads to accommodate the samples.

 It is the responsibility of the sponsor to verify sample dimensions in order to prevent any delays with their exposure.

-If you have additional questions about Sterilization Exposure Cycles test services, or would like to consult with the experts at Nelson Labs, just send us a request or call us at (801) 290-7500.
+If you have additional questions about Sterilization Exposure Cycle services, or would like to consult with the experts at Nelson Labs, just send us a request or call us at (801) 290-7500.